 In April 2000, the FDA withdrew most of the provisions of its proposed rule regarding dietary supplements that contain ephedrine alkaloids.
-The proposed rule, which was published in 1997, would have significantly limited our ability to sell Fat Cutter Plus, ThinTab and Carbolizer if it had been made effective.
+The proposed rule, which was published in 1997, would have significantly limited our ability to sell Fat Cutter Plus, Thin Tab(R) and Carbolizer(TM) if it had been made effective.
 The FDA's withdrawal of the provisions removed most, but not all, of the limitations.
 This action was prompted largely by a report issued by the United States General Accounting Office (GAO) in which the GAO criticized as faulty the scientific basis for the proposed rule and the FDA's evaluation of approximately 900 reports of adverse events supposedly related to the consumption of dietary supplements containing ephedrine alkaloids.
-The FDA made available for public inspection most of the adverse event reports on April 3, 2000.
+The FDA available for public inspection most of the adverse event reports on April 3, 2000.

 On October 25, 2000, several trade organizations for the dietary supplement industry submitted a petition to the FDA which concerned the remaining provisions of the proposed rule regarding dietary supplements that contain ephedrine alkaloids.
 The petition requested the FDA to: (1) withdraw the remaining provisions of the proposed rule, and (2) adopt new standards for dietary supplements that contain ephedrine alkaloids, which were set forth in the petition.
-The FDA has not publicly responded to this petition.

-The FDA will, most likely, attempt to issue a new proposed rule with respect to dietary supplements that contain ephedrine alkaloids.
+The FDA will, most likely, attempt to issue new rules with respect to dietary supplements that contain ephedrine alkaloids or ban them entirely.
 However, it is uncertain what restrictions the new proposed rule might contain or when a new proposed rule will be issued.
-In our opinion, it is unlikely that a final regulation will be issued by the FDA during 2002.
 Consequently, we are unable at the present time to predict the ultimate resolution of these issues, or their ultimate impact on our results of operations or financial condition.
-In the event that these rules limit our ability to sell our products containing ephedra, we have already developed ephedrine-free formulae for those products.
-In addition, to the extent that sales of ephedra-containing products of our competitors decline as a result of any new rules, sales of our current non-ephedra products may be positively affected.
+We have already developed ephedrine-free formulae for products.
+However, these formulations may not be popular with customers accustomed to products containing ephedra.
+On the other hand, to the extent that sales of ephedra-containing products of our competitors decline as a result of any new rules, sales of our current non-ephedra products may be positively affected.